marnec/ML/docs/pages/ML-31-DeepLearningTuning.md

 \end{split}
 $$

-This way each of the intermediate values $z^{[l](i)}$ will have mean 0 and standard deviation 1.
-However, for some hidden layers it makes sense that the intermediate levels assume another distribution (forcing them to the normal standard distribution would make the hidden units to always behave linearly for a sigmoid activation function, see <a href="ML263fig:lintanh">relevant figure in ML26</a>), so in order to correct that we compute
+This way each of the intermediate values $z^{(i)[l]}$ will have mean 0 and standard deviation 1.
+However, for some hidden layers it makes sense that the intermediate levels assume another distribution (forcing them to the normal standard distribution would make the hidden units to always behave linearly for a sigmoid activation function, see <a href="{{site.basurl}}/ML/ML26#fig:lintanh">Figure 46</a>), so in order to correct that we compute

 $$
 \tilde{z}^{[l](i)} = \gamma z^{[l](i)}_\text{norm} + \beta
 $$

 where $\gamma$ and $\beta$ are learnable parameters of the model and get updated during the optimization process.
-The effect of these parameters is to set the mean whatever it is more appropriate for it to be respect to data.
-And since
+The effect of these parameters is to set the mean and variance to whatever value is more appropriate, respect to data.
+In fact, we have

 $$
 \begin{split}